onemarcfifty/onemarcfifty.github.io/_posts/2022-05-04-batman-adv.md

 header:
   teaser: /assets/images/thumbnails/t4A0kfg2olo.jpg
 ---
+## DIY Wi-fi Mesh with batman-adv and OpenWrt for Everyone!

 DIY Wifi Mesh for everyone with commodity Hardware and Free and Open Source Software OpenWrt!
 The **B.A.T.M.A.N. advanced protocol** can be used to build a mesh of virtually any size !
 Wired and Wi-fi !